Expedia Group builds streamlined global corporate travel with Egencia

 “We want our travelers to feel confident knowing that they have enough knowledge to make informed decisions before traveling.”

-And the current situation highlights why EG’s goal of creating uniform corporate travel practices across the globe is important not just for efficiency, but also for safety.
-“Making sure our entire team, in every region, is using the same process on Egencia makes it possible to both manage travel policy and ensure traveler well-being.
+And the current situation highlights why EG’s target of creating uniform corporate travel practices across the globe is important not just for efficiency, but also for safety.
+“Making sure our entire team, in every region, is using the same process on Egencia makes it possible to both manage travel policy and promote traveler well-being.
 If someone books outside of Egencia we don’t have the same visibility and we can’t communicate with them as efficiently,” shared Brumbeloe.

 As the Expedia Group team looks to travel post COVID-19, they know the long-term investment in building a robust and modern business travel program means relying on complete data and customized reporting to adapt travel policy, optimize traveler safety standards, and analyze for savings opportunities.